silentlin15/silentlin15.github.io_bak/_pages/about.md

 # Biography
 - I was graduated from Chu Kochen Honors College, Zhejiang University (computer science and technology).
-- Currently I am a second year master's student in the Department of Computer Science and Technology, Zhejiang University, advised by Zhao Zhou.
+- Currently I am a third year master's student in the Department of Computer Science and Technology, Zhejiang University, advised by Zhao Zhou.
 I also  closely collaborate with Xu Tan, Tao Qin and Tie-yan Liu from MSRA, Nicholas Jing Yuan from Huawei Cloud.
 - I won the National Scholarship and Tencent Scholars in 2021.
 - My research interest includes natural language processing, speech & singing synthesis, neural machine translation and lip-reading & lip-generation.
 - I have published 10 papers at the top international AI conferences such as AAAI, ACL, NeurIPS.
 I used to be a reviewer in EMNLP and ICML.